-The 10 best states for home solar in 2023
+The 10 best states for home solar

 Solar panels are becoming more popular every year.
 In fact, there was a 30% increase in residential solar systems installed in the first quarter of 2023 compared to 2022.
 While solar is generally a good financial investment for homeowners, how good of an investment it is can vary quite a bit from state to state.